Mel Powell: Changing styles, careers

 At first sticking to neoclassical styles of composition, Powell increasingly explored atonality, or "non-tonal" music as he called it, as well as the serialism advocated by Austrian composer Arnold Schoenberg.
 After receiving his degree, Powell embarked on a career as a music educator, first at Mannes College of Music and Queens College in his native New York City, then returning to Yale in 1958, succeeding Hindemith as chair of the composition faculty and director of one of the nation's first electronic music studios.
-Powell composed several electronic pieces in the 1960s, some of which were performed at the Electric Circus in New York's East Village, a venue that also saw performances by groundbreaking rock music acts like The Velvet Underground and the Grateful Dead.
+Powell composed several electronic pieces in the 1960s, some of which were performed at the Electric Circus in New York's East Village, a venue that also saw performances by groundbreaking rock music acts like the Velvet Underground and the Grateful Dead.
 But Powell did not completely turn his back on jazz.
 While teaching in the 1950s, he also played piano and recorded music with Benny Goodman again, as well as on his own.

 Powell composed for orchestra, chorus, voice, and chamber ensemble throughout the 1960s, 1970s, and 1980s.
-In 1969, he returned to California to serve as founding dean of the California Institute of the Arts in Valencia.
+In 1969, he returned to California to serve as founding dean of the School of Music of the California Institute of the Arts in Valencia.
 After serving as Provost of the institute from 1972 to 1976, he was appointed the Roy O. Disney Professor of Music, and taught at the Institute until shortly before his death.
 Notable students include the composers Ann Millikan and Anthony Brandt.